 The pitcher has three marked measuring levels inside, including 4 oz, 8 oz and 12 oz.
 12 oz is the limit when warming milk without any froth, and of course 8 oz is the maximum you can do with froth.
 This model comes with three discs, including two frothing discs and one heating disc.
 The two discs that are not in use clip into the underside of the base, which is handy for keeping them safe and out of the way.
 In most cases you will be using the frothing disc which is why a spare is provided.

 The heating disc is mainly used if you want warm or hot milk without any froth, or if you want to mix a drink together.
 Each disc is attached to the bottom of the jug, and you simply need to pull it upwards to remove it.
 Pulling the discs out the first few times give you the feeling that they are about to snap in two, and it takes a little getting used to.
-It’s a little easier once you get the hang on it, and the discs do seem to be resilient enough to last a long time.
-The cord at the rear of the unit is unfortunately quite short, and this does limit you a little in terms of placement as it does need to be quite close to a power outlet to use.
+It’s a little easier once you get the hang of it, and the discs do seem to be resilient enough to last a long time.
+The cord at the rear of the Capresso froth pro automatic milk frother is unfortunately quite short, and this does limit you a little in terms of placement as it does need to be quite close to a power outlet to use.

-So how long does it take to make froth?
+So how long does the Capresso Milk Frother take to make froth?
 As an example, it takes around 4 minutes to make 4 oz of hot froth.
 The warm cycle doesn’t take as long, at around 3 minutes for the same quantity.
 Doubling the milk quantity will add a bit more to the overall time, so keep this in mind.

-There are a few things worth mentioning here.
+There are a one or two minor things worth mentioning here regarding this Capresso frother.
 Firstly the pitcher does get quite warm when running on the hot cycle, so be careful that you don’t put it down on an unsuitable surface when it has finished.
 This is easy to avoid, and you can simply return it onto the base until it has cooled down.
 Another issue is that we have read some reports of the nonstick coating peeling off below where the frothing disc rotates.
 This seems to happen after a prolonged period of use, often after a few years.
 A tell tale sign of this is when the machine makes a scratching noise when in use.
 Capresso do sell replacement pitchers for $12, so getting it replaced is not too costly or difficult.
 Aside from that the only other complaint we have is about the short extension cord, already mentioned above.

 If you are looking for any easy way to froth milk, then the Capresso milk frother 202 is a solid choice.
 It may be a little pricey at around $60, but you often see it on sale for less than that.
-You can find out more about the Capresso Froth Pro over one the.
+You can find out more about the Capresso Froth Pro Automatic Milk Frother over on the.